Oxymetazoline (Into the nose)

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 If you notice these less serious side effects, talk with your doctor:

-- Burning or stinging inside of the nose
+- Burning or stinging inside of your nose